sproket/goldchest/getting-started.md

 Once you begin you'll find yourself in the wilderness.
 There's a sign nearby where an old man says something.
 If you head south you'll find the town.
 While at level 0 you won't get any random monster encounters.

-Once in the town you can view the map (which doesn't show much yet).
+Once in the town you can find a general store to your left along the south side.
+Pick up a compass and a map of the town to help you navigate around.
+There are many shops and places to visit here.

 Wander around to find the guilds to train up to level 1.

-D&D

-Early on I decided that I don't want to be committed to D&D rules although I do reference some of it for monster levels etc..
-Monsters may surprise you though as they have other abilities.
-I'm using 100 based numbers rather than 18.
-100 is max human level for your reference when rolling.
+You may want to learn basic cartography and a weapon skill matching your startup weapon.

 Movement